techiew/Misc-Projects/README.md

-Miscellaneous projects from throughout the years, these are all are hobby projects.
+Miscellaneous projects from throughout the years, all of these are hobby projects.

 Runnable .exes for each program can be found [here.](https://github.com/techiew/Misc-Projects/releases)